 Benefits of predictive maintenance

-First of all, there is a paradigm shift: from the intervention implemented to solve a problem, to an efficient planning of maintenance activities aimed at reducing costs and extending the life of the plants themselves.
+Compared to Preventive Maintenance, there is a paradigm shift: from the intervention implemented to solve a problem, to an efficient planning of maintenance activities aimed at reducing costs and extending the life of the plants themselves.

 The main advantages of preventive maintenance can be summarized in:

-• Prevent the occurrence of failure and unexpected downtimes (identifying anomalies allows you to act before the occurrence of the malfunction avoiding the failure itself);
+- Prevent the occurrence of failure and unexpected downtimes (identifying anomalies allows you to act before the occurrence of the malfunction avoiding the failure itself);

-• Reduction of costs (maintenance, non-production, inactivity, purchase of new assets, missed orders, etc.);
+- Reduction of costs (maintenance, non-production, inactivity, purchase of new assets, missed orders, etc.);

-• Increased productivity and safety at work;
+- Increased productivity and safety at work;

-• High quality and production performance thanks to optimal asset conditions.
+- High quality and production performance thanks to optimal asset conditions.

 How to structure a predictive maintenance system?